Art and Design

 Impact - How do we know our Art curriculum is effective?

-Pupil Voice at Horn’s Mill, we place great value on listening to the voices of our children as a key measure of progress and understanding.
+We place great value on listening to the voices of our children as a key measure of progress and understanding.
 Pupils confidently discuss their learning, explaining the process of designing, making, and evaluating to meet objectives and design criteria.
 Pupil voice is integral to assessing understanding and informs teachers’ reflections, helping to continually improve the curriculum offer.

 If you have any further enquiries relating to the Art curriculum, please email Mrs Caroe on ecaroe@hornsmill.cheshire.sch.uk.